nickspencer2/File-Transfer-Program/README.md

     - If the request is accepted, then you will be asked if you wish to ascii armor the data (y or n).
       - More info on ascii armoring can be found here: https://en.wikipedia.org/wiki/Binary-to-text_encoding
     - Next, the file will begin sending.
 Once completed, the message "File successfully sent." will be printed and the program will terminate.
+  - disconnect
+    - this will end the session and the program will terminate on both ends.